yeshua453/website/docs/getting-started/python.md

 <img src="/img/docs/getting-started/user-control-countdown.gif" className="screenshot-40" />

-## Packaging desktop app
+## Packaging a desktop app

-[PyInstaller](https://pyinstaller.org/en/stable/index.html) is used to package Flet Python app and all its dependencies into a single package.
-The user can run the packaged app without installing a Python interpreter or any modules.
+Flet Python app and all its dependencies can be packaged into an executable and user can run it on their computer without installing a Python interpreter or any modules.

-PyInstaller can build packages for Windows, macOS and Linux.
+[PyInstaller](https://pyinstaller.org/en/stable/index.html) is used to package Flet Python app and all its dependencies into a single package for Windows, macOS and Linux.
 To create Windows package, PyInstaller must be run on Windows; to build Linux app, it must be run on Linux; and to build macOS app - on macOS.

 Start from installing PyInstaller: